 - Start valuing yourself more

 Knowing your worth and believing in yourself is paramount if you want to learn how to stop self-sabotaging.
 You will accept that you are good enough and deserve good things in life.
-Some ways to boost your self-esteem include knowing your strengths, building positive relationships, being kind to yourself, and stop comparing yourself with others.
+Some ways to boost your self-esteem include knowing your strengths, building positive relationships, being kind to yourself, and not comparing yourself with others.

 - Find a different coping mechanism